 Weirdly, I did not eat these foods, apart from a little bread for many years and then my hypnotherapist said that I could re-introduce them as she explained that my brain/gut had learned to react to them even when I did not consciously know I was eating them and that following her treatment it would be OK.

 I did start eating them again with no problem.
 I do not know if the period not eating them had reduced my sensitivity to them or if she was right and the hypnotherapy had somehow altered my brain/gut's reaction to them?

-There is not a specific diet which is used as an IBS treatment as it does depend on an individual's symptoms but dietary changes can be very helpful for some people.
+There is not one IBS treatment diet for everyone as it does depend on an individual's symptoms but dietary changes can be very helpful for some people.

 There is some general advice.
 It is a good idea to keep a food diary so that you can notice if any particular foods or pattern of meals is a trigger.

 Large meals stimulate the gut more than small ones so it makes sense to eat little and often.